The Best Toys for 4 Year Olds

 Young children love playing pretend, and for us, having a doctor kit was especially important since we spent a lot of time at the doctor last year.
 Normalizing doctor visits was helpful, but this all goes into creative play.
 And the best part about toys like this is that they really last.

 Both my girls have gotten really into dress-up over the last few months.
-Dress-up clothes and accessories are great for these early years – imaginative play is so important for preschoolers.
+I keep a few outfits in my kids closets for ease of use.
+Practice getting dressed, playing pretend, and have great fun pretending to be who you want to be.
+Dress-up clothes and accessories are great for these early years – imaginative play is so important for preschoolers and my kids always have a great time with them.
 I put this clothing rack in my 4 year-old’s room so she always has access to her favorite dresses and can play pretend any time she wants.

 Wellie Wishers Dolls and Accessories

 These were a Christmas gift and both my girls (2.5 and 4.5) absolutely love them.
 My 4 year-old will play with all the American Girl and Wellie Wishers accessories for an hour plus.
-She loves them, and I love that the Wellie Wishers sets are a lot more affordable than the original doll accessories.
+She loves them, and I love that the Wellie Wishers sets are a lot more affordable than the original doll accessories, but still good quality.